 First of all, GO DUCKS!
 2015 Rose Bowl Champion, the Oregon pride.Every once in a while, I peeked at the football games playing on our TV and got to know a few Oregon Ducks rivals.
 Stanford was one of them if I am not mistaken.
 I ever lived in Palo Alto where Stanford University is for a few years but I have never visited the campus till now.

 After blogging for two years, I am growing my desire to go out and explore more.
 Oregon is absolutely beautiful, but there is a whole wild world out there.
 Just a couple hundred miles across the border, there are places I have never been, and how I want to put my footprints on many of them.
 Visiting a university campus has not been on my list, but while I was in town and for the sake of photography, why not?
 I am sure glad that I did.

 The University of Oregon has been established for 155 years and the atmosphere is more than what I used to, quintessential and scholastic.
 I smell chalks and books.
 My university has just celebrated her 86 years anniversary.
 Other than the Avenue of the Palms, almost all the buildings are aged while Stanford with 129 years of history, but the architecture is updated and the entire campus looks NEW.

-Either they are built new or under the maintenance with extreme efforts.
+Either they are built new or under maintenance with extreme efforts.
 I think this is what money and wealth can do.
-It does not appear to me an educational institution.
+It does not appear to be an educational institution.
 It is more like an open museum with sophisticated architecture and manicured landscape.
 I breathed in cozy sunshine and fresh grass.

 Without a head, the body still gestures strength and athletic merits.
-I just like to see the patterns after patterns regardless how I went around the buildings.
+I just like to see the patterns after patterns regardless of how I went around the buildings.
 This is when I don’t complain about the harsh light…

 I cleaned up the lens flare and tested a sepia version.
 This look is more like the college campus that I have in mind.